michael-russin/webview2-control/README.md

 This project contains a Windows Forms and a WPF control implementation of the WebView2 C++ contorl .
 It's built using the [interop project](https://github.com/michael-russin/webview2-interop) I wrote.

+This project now contains a Wpf and Windows Forms port of the C++ [WebView2 API Sample]( https://github.com/MicrosoftEdge/WebView2Samples/tree/master/WebView2APISample) application.
+These samples demonstrate almost all of the different functionality that the WebView2 supports.
+Testing the AddRemoteObject/RemoveRemoteObject functionality reqires the building and registering of the dll in the RemoteComObject project.

+I've removed the original browser samples from the main solution but they are still available in the source directory if you want to build them.

-If you just want to run the Windows Form version of the browser project using nuget packages then you can downloaded it from [webview2-dotnetbrowser](https://github.com/michael-russin/webview2-dotnetbrowser) This project includes the same demo but uses a project reference.
-This project also now contains a WPF demo.
+If you just want to run the original Windows Form version of the browser project using nuget packages then you can downloaded it from [webview2-dotnetbrowser](https://github.com/michael-russin/webview2-dotnetbrowser)

 ## Installing / Getting started

 * Microsoft Edge (Chromium) installed on a supported OS.
 * Visual Stdio 2017 or 2019 with C# and desktop development set up

+1. open the main solution Src\WebView2.sln
+2. Select either the **WebView2.WinForms.Sample** or the **WebView2.Wpf.Sample** as the starup project
+3. Check the properties of the **RemoteComObject** project.
+You may need to change the _Platform Toolset_ or _Window SDK Version_ to match your environment.
+4. Build and Run.

 ## Features

 * Windows Forms WebView2 control
-* Windows Forms Browser demo project
+* Windows Forms API sample project
 * WPF WebView2 control
-* WPF Browser demo project
+* WPF Browser API sample project

 ## Links
 - Windows Forms Nuget package: https://www.nuget.org/packages/MtrDev.WebView2.WinForms/